Kaltsoon/data-management-and-databases/materials/sql-server/sql-server-installation.md

 Also, start SQL Server Agent if it is not running yet.
 Now the required services should be in the "Running" state.

-## Connecting the SQL Server with SQL Server Management Studio
+## Connecting SQL Server with SQL Server Management Studio

 Next, open the SQL Server Management Studio.
 You can find it using the Windows search bar.
 Once the application is open, a "Connect" dialog should pop up.
 If not, click "Connect" in the "Object Explorer" panel on the left and choose "Database Engine".